shalamand3r/IconSurGUI/README.md

 # IconSurGUI

-## Turns the Command Line Tool "IconSur" into a simple applescript applet which adds a usable interface to Rikumi's IconSur.
+## Incorporates the Command Line Tool "IconSur" into a simple applescript applet which adds a usable interface to Rikumi's IconSur.
 (You press a button, it handles the command for you)

 #### (https://github.com/rikumi/iconsur)